ccmucdenver/ccm-docs/docs/python.md

 ## Install Anaconda
 Go to [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distributio),
- right click on 64-Bit (x86) Installer and copy the link.
+ right click on 64-Bit (x86) Installer, and copy the link.
-Open an ssh window an alderaan, type `wget` and paste the link to get a command line like
+Open an ssh window an alderaan, type `wget` and paste the link to create a command line like

     wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh